Bruno-SSC/movsort/commit_log.md

 com 11
     Since i'll likely be using the options variable, it means I'll have to do all the iterations mentioned in the previous commit many times.
 I'm changing it for a simpler structure. com 12
-    Added a "Filter" class with included/excluded props to instantiate each options category and manage it easier.
-Although, managing a value to move like this "included -> excluded -> none" in a clean way is proving harder than expected.
+    Added a "Filter" class with included/excluded props to instantiate each options category and manage it easier. com 13
+    I think it's kinda of reasonable how the filter options selecting process and frontend update is now.
+However, I do feel like I'm overengineering it.